mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 Estimated cost: $0.00
 ```

-Creating an empty resource group and configuring a budget do not create a billable workload.
+Creating an empty resource group and configuring a budget do not create billable workloads.
 Charges can begin when billable Azure resources or services are deployed.

 ---